mruoss/kompost/docs/postgres/postgres_cluster_instance.md

 of namespaces throug the `kompost.chuge.li/allowed-namespaces` annotation.
 This annotation can be set to a list of namespaces as regular expressions.

-!!! note Start and End Anchors are added if not present
+!!! note Start and End Anchors are added automatically

     Note that Kompost wraps all regular expressions in `$` and `^` anchors if they aren't already.

 ### Examples

 The following resource can be referenced by `PostgresDatabase` resources in exactly two namespaces: `default` and `staging`.